 3. Fast order process

-Ideally, the checkout process should be as fast as those experienced in B2C web stores.
+Ideally, the checkout process should be as fast as those experienced in B2C online stores.
 If B2B buyers have to wait days for approval to purchase on account, there’s a good chance they’ll abandon the purchase and shop with the competition.
 That’s why risk checks ideally need to be real-time.